Replica Set Oplog¶

 When you start a replica set member for the first time, MongoDB creates an oplog of a default size.
 The size depends on the architectural details of your operating system.

 In most cases, the default oplog size is sufficient.
 For example, if an oplog is 5% of free disk space and fills up in 24 hours of operations, then secondaries can stop copying entries from the oplog for up to 24 hours without becoming too stale to continue replicating.
 However, most replica sets have much lower operation volumes, and their oplogs can hold much higher numbers of operations.

 Before mongod creates an oplog, you can specify its size with the oplogSizeMB option.
 However, after you have started a replica set member for the first time, you can only change the size of the oplog using the Change the Size of the Oplog procedure.

 By default, the size of the oplog is as follows:

 - For 64-bit Linux, Solaris, FreeBSD, and Windows systems, MongoDB allocates 5% of the available free disk space, but will always allocate at least 1 gigabyte and never more than 50 gigabytes.

 - For 64-bit OS X systems, MongoDB allocates 183 megabytes of space to the oplog.

 - For 32-bit systems, MongoDB allocates about 48 megabytes of space to the oplog.

 Workloads that Might Require a Larger Oplog Size¶

 If you can predict your replica set’s workload to resemble one of the following patterns, then you might want to create an oplog that is larger than the default.
-Conversely, if your application predominantly performs reads and writes only a small amount of data, you will oplog may be sufficient.
+Conversely, if your application predominantly performs reads with a minimal amount of write operations, a smaller oplog may be sufficient.